 With permission from her medical team to first implement mind-body tools before moving to a C-Section, I jumped in.
 We started by processing her upset feelings and anxiety about induction and moved toward acceptance of the current situation.
-With the anxiety calmer and out of the way, we could harness her desire to get the most benefit from the medication.
+With her anxiety calmer, we could harness her desire to get the most benefit from the medication.
 Within minutes, her body started to respond to the medication, the baby’s vitals stabilized, and she was able to have a healthy, smooth, and easy birth.
 So what was happening?
 Simply put, her body was not processing the drug while she was believing that this was a scary option and against her ultimate desires.
 Her body got the message from her own feelings that something about this drug in her body was scary and so, her body didn’t begin metabolizing it.
-While there is no right or wrong in terms of her feelings about the medication and the process, it was already in her system so I wanted to help her get the benefit from the drug and prevent what she was even more scared of, the C-section.
+While there is no right or wrong in terms of her feelings about the medication, it was already in her system so I wanted to help her get the benefit from the drug and prevent what she was even more scared of, the C-section.

 This applies to all medications and medical treatment.
 We often choose to take medication because we feel we have to or out of fear of what could go wrong if we don’t take it.
 I have seen time and time again how important mindset is in order to get the most benefit out of medical intervention.
 So, for anyone who is on medication or preparing for a particular treatment, I want to share my protocol for helping the body get the most out of that treatment.